TechnionAVFormula/Formula-Student-Driverless-Simulator/docker/README.md

 When asked to rebuild the 'Blocks' and 'AirSim' modules, choose 'Yes'.
 This is the step where the plugin part of AirSim is compiled.

-After it builds, it should give you and UE4 editor.
+After it builds, it should give you a UE4 editor.

 If you make changes to AirLib you have to run build.sh again.